skye2k2/scripts/README.md

 ## free-disk-space.sh

 Set of commands to clean up package, library, and cache files that tend to grow to take up large amounts of disk space, slowing down searching and backups.
+Can be run from any location.

 - Removes brew- node- and bower-related extra files
 - Clears all system logs